Why Employee Communication is a Matter of Life and Death in the Healthcare Industry

 The costs of poor communication are high and simply adding more outreach channels won’t produce result.

 Healthcare facilities already have more than enough.
 Basic communication methods like email, texting, and pagers are standard.
 Most hospitals also routinely use more archaic methods like whiteboards, bulletin boards, and corded phones.
-This makes sense from a budgetary perspective—hospital spend is generally allocated for new equipment or medical supplies while communication takes a backseat, despite its importance in delivering quality patient outcomes.
+Hospitals generally allocate for new equipment or medical supplies.
+Then, despite its importance in delivering quality patient outcomes, communication takes a backseat.

 All of the aforementioned communication channels suffer the same drawback: a lack of cohesive integration.
-Each system exists on its own, creating multiple disjointed methods of communication that can be a significant hassle for caregivers to manage.
+Each system exists on its own, creating multiple disjointed methods of communication that can be a significant hassle for caregivers.

-It’s not uncommon for bits of patient information to be spread across each of these systems as the patient’s stay at the hospital progresses.
-What’s more, the entire spectrum of clerical and informational data in the hospital is at the mercy of these separate systems, creating disorganization and delayed care when information must be tracked down.
+The entire spectrum of clerical and informational data in the hospital is at the mercy of these separate systems, creating disorganization and delayed care.

 Physicians have to research new procedure information online and transfer it manually into patient files.
-Administrative briefs about benefits or investment opportunities must be manually distributed to each employee in turn.
 New training strategies may exist for weeks before all employees are able to view them on bulletin boards or in training logs.

 The list goes on and on.
 Sharing information among caregivers becomes a significant challenge without a unified, digital system of communication.